-The following table lists cu urrently-supported network accounting methods: The felletting table liete et arronaly capported network accounting moundae.
+The following table lists currently-supported network accounting methods:

-Keyword Notes: group WORD Uses the named server group to conduct accounting. group radius Uses the RADIUS for accounting. group tacacs+ Uses the TACACS+ for accounting. none Disables accounting services for the specified line or interface. stop-only Sends a "stop" record accounting notice at the end of the requested user process. start-stop RADIUS or TACACS+ sends a "start" accounting notice at the beginning of the requested process and a "stop" accounting notice at the end of the process.
+Keyword Notes: group WORD Uses the named server group to conduct accounting. group radius Uses the RADIUS for accounting. group tacacs+ Uses the TACACS+ for accounting. none Disables accounting services for the specified line or interface. stop-only Sends a "stop" record accounting notice at the end of the requested user process. start-stop RADIUS or TACACS+ sends a "start" accounting notice at the beginning of the requested process and a " stop" accounting notice at the end of the process.